What is a chemical reaction?

 (Although, feel free to wear the safety goggles.
 They’re kind of cool!)

-We're exploring chemical reactions with pennies.
+Grab some supplies and let’s explore chemical reactions with pennies.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.

-Prepare Your Experiment:
+Prepare Your Experiment

 To set up your experiment, fold and place a paper towel on top of each saucer (or bowl).